Enigmatic-Smile/docs/offers/README.md

 ## Create Offer

 To create an offer you can use the [Create Offer](https://reference.fidel.uk/v1/reference#create-offer) API endpoint or the dashboard and specify your offer parameters.
-If you have an account in the [CLO dashboard](https://clo.fidel.uk), you may create an offer there as well.
+If you have an account in the [Offers dashboard](https://clo.fidel.uk), you may create an offer there as well.

 See below an example on how to create an offer using the Create Offer endpoint: